osmcode/osmium-tool/man/osmium-check-refs.md

 This command expects the input file to be ordered in the usual way: First nodes in order of ID, then ways in order of ID, then relations in order of ID.
+Negative IDs are allowed, they must be ordered before the positive IDs.
+See the **osmium-sort**(1) man page for details of the ordering.

 This command will only work for OSM data files, not OSM history files or change files.